denny0223/Panagram/README.md

 ## Android Setup

 Make sure you have the Android SDK installed on your system.
 The version of the Eclipse IDE with ADT (Android Developer Tools) built-in can be found [here](http://developer.android.com/sdk/index.html).
-Panagram is designed for Android version 4.0 and above (minSdkVersion="14").
+Panagram is designed for Android version 4.0 and above.

 #### How to Run